Xophmeister/words-of-the-day/README.md

 quarters that didn't even get hot water.

-**13.1** The topic of idle conversation inevitably depreciated to Mismatch Island, the latest hit reality show to expose the [labyrinthine](https://www.dictionary.com/e/word-of-the-day/labyrinthine-2019-01-08/) spectrum of human misery.
+**13.1** The topic of idle conversation inevitably depreciated to *Mismatch Island*, the latest hit reality show to expose the [labyrinthine](https://www.dictionary.com/e/word-of-the-day/labyrinthine-2019-01-08/) spectrum of human misery.
 Like an [iceblink](https://www.dictionary.com/e/word-of-the-day/iceblink-2019-01-12/)